The

 enormous power of the productive progress!

-150 years ago, yet every second employee had to work in
+150 years ago, yet every second employee had to work in agriculture

-Germany.
-Today, this employment figure is less than 2
+employment figure is less than 2 percent.

 a